NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Scarlet Triad Boss.md

 abilities_mid:
   - name: ""
   - name: "Return Fire"
-    desc: "`pf2:r`  **Trigger** The Scarlet Triad boss is the target of a physical ranged attack\n**Effect** They gain a +4 circumstance bonus to AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** The Scarlet Triad boss is the target of a physical ranged attack\n* * *\n\n**Effect** They gain a +4 circumstance bonus to AC against the triggering attack.
 If the attack misses and the boss has their shortbow in hand, the boss Strikes the attacker with their shortbow."

 attacks:
   - name: ""